Automorphisms of prime power order of weighted hypersurfaces: Automorphism of maximal prime order and weighted Klein hypersurfaces

 In \cref{rem:weighted-primo-chico}, we showed that the maximal prime numbers that can appear as the order of an automorphism of a quasi-smooth hypersurface in a weighted projective space are relatively small compared to the classical case of usual projective space, under the assumption that every weight $a_i$ divides $d$.
 In this section, we investigate the opposite case, where every weight $a_i$ is relatively prime to $d$.

-In this context, similarly to the situation in~\cite{GL13}, Klein hypersurfaces naturally arise as the varieties admitting automorphisms of the largest possible prime order.
+In this context, similarly to the situation in~\cite{GL13}, the natural generalization of Klein hypersurfaces arise as the varieties admitting automorphisms of the largest possible prime order.
 We begin by proving the following corollary, which provides a bound in this setting.